 The former first overall pick comes in joint-fifth on the list of highest-paid quarterbacks in the NFL.
 Goff was signed to a four-year contract extension after leading the Rams to a Super Bowl, which they lost to a Tom Brady-led New England Patriots team.

-Goff was traded to the Detroit Lions ahead of the 2021 NFL league year.
+Goff was traded to the Detroit Lions ahead of the 2021 NFL season.
 Therefore, Goff will leave $22.2 million in dead money with the Rams in 2021.
 Meanwhile, the Lions are set to pay Goff an average of $26.1 million over the next four years.

 Prior to the 2020 NFL offseason, Russell Wilson was the highest-paid QB in the NFL.
 Wilson signed a four-year contract extension in 2019.
 That extension had a $65 million signing bonus, but limited guaranteed money beyond that.
 Entering the 2021 offseason, Wilson has no more guaranteed money remaining on his contract and is set to count $32 million against the salary cap.